Upgrade Guide

 Namespace structure has been significantly improved.
 I have tried to keep most changes to internal classes that are not used often by users, but you may have to adjust your using statements slightly.
 Here's a summary of the changes:

-Sadly C# doesn't support public namespace aliases, so these changes cannot be made backwards compatible.
+Sadly, C# doesn't support public namespace aliases, so these changes cannot be made backwards compatible.

-General upgrade nodes
+General upgrade notes

 If you are having problems upgrading, try to delete the AstarPathfindingProject folder in Unity and import the package again.
-This can help removing old scripts which are not included in the project anymore but since UnityPackages merges directories, they are still there.
+This can help remove old scripts which are not included in the project anymore but since UnityPackages merges directories, they are still there.

-If you have problems with some compiler messages saying that some members or functions do not exist in a class.
-It is likely that your project contains a class with that name in the global namespace.
+If you have problems with some compiler messages saying that some members or functions do not exist in a class, it is likely that your project contains a class with that name in the global namespace.
 This causes a conflict between the classes.
 To solve it, the simplest solution is to put the conflicting class in a namespace or just rename it.